Skeletons in the Closet (film): Production

 Lance Kawas was initially to have helmed the film; he left the project due to creative differences and was replaced by Asif Akbar.
 Filming began in Las Vegas in February 2022.

-In March 25, 2022, it was announced that filming wrapped.
+On March 25, 2022, it was announced that filming had wrapped.

+Release

+Skeletons in the Closet was released in the Philippines on January 24, 2024 and in the United States on February 9, 2024.